Ricardo Soares

-José Ricardo Soares Ribeiro (born 11 November 1974), known as Soares, is a Portuguese former footballer who played as a winger, currently manager of G.D.
-Estoril Praia.
+José Ricardo Soares Ribeiro (born 11 November 1974), known as Soares, is a Portuguese former footballer who played as a winger, currently manager of Chinese Super League club Changchun Yatai.

 After a playing career spent almost entirely at the amateur level, he began managing in 2005, and took Vizela to the second tier eleven years later.
-He led Chaves, Aves, Moreirense, Gil Vicente and Estoril in the Primeira Liga, and had a brief spell at Al Ahly in Egypt.
+He led Chaves, Aves, Moreirense, Gil Vicente and Estoril in the Primeira Liga, had a brief spell at Al Ahly in Egypt and spent one year in the Chinese Super League with Beijing Guoan.

 Playing career

 Born in Felgueiras, Soares' professional input as a player consisted of seven Segunda Liga games for his hometown club F.C.
 Felgueiras, over three seasons in as many spells.
 He amassed third division totals of 232 matches and 28 goals during his 12-year senior career, representing seven teams in the competition.

 Coaching career

 Early years, Vizela and Chaves

 Soares started working as a manager in 2005 at the age of 30, with amateur side Clube Caçadores das Taipas.
 Having signed with F.C.
 Vizela in the summer of 2014, he achieved promotion to the second level at the end of the 2015–16 campaign.

 On 18 December 2016, Soares was appointed at Primeira Liga club G.D.
 Chaves, replacing S.C.
 Braga-bound Jorge Simão.
 His first game took place four days later, a 1–0 home win against G.D.
 Estoril Praia.